0xsequence/sequence-unreal/Plugins/SequencePlugin/README.md

 For iOS apps you also need to setup provisioning, [following these docs](https://docs.unrealengine.com/5.1/en-US/setting-up-ios-tvos-and-ipados-provisioning-profiles-and-signing-certificates-for-unreal-engine-projects/).

 #### Unreal and Xcode Specifics
-During the Unreal Package process there is a very high chance that it will fail due to a code signing error, in the event that this happens please take the following steps within XCode to get your packaged .app file
+During the Unreal Package process in the event a code signing error occurs you can take the following steps within XCode to get your packaged .app file

 1) After packaging the project in Unreal, open the Xcode project (Sequence-unreal folder -> Intermediate -> ProjectFilesIOS -> SequenceUnreal.xcodeproj)
 2) Click on the project name on the left hand side to open up project settings